Power play: Ice hockey

-If a team is still on a power play at the end of a regulation period, or at the end of a playoff overtime period, the power play will continue into the following period.
+If a team is still on a power play at the end of a regulation period, or at the end of a playoff overtime period, the power play will continue into the following period, although they do not carry into the next game of a series during the playoffs.
 "Misconduct" penalties (10 minutes in duration), and "game misconduct" penalties (offending player is ejected for the balance of the game) allow for substitution of the offending player, so do not result in power plays.
 However, in practice misconduct and game misconduct penalties are often assessed in addition to a major or minor penalty.

 Special rules govern situations where three or more players on the same team must serve penalties simultaneously.
 They are designed to ensure a team can always have at least three skaters on the ice whilst also ensuring all penalties are fully "served" (assuming the game does not end first).
 In the simplest example, if Andy is assessed a minor penalty, followed by Barry, and both are still in the penalty box when Charlie also receives a minor penalty: